GuanceCloud/datakit/internal/export/doc/en/development.md

 - If we need to exclude some testing on package, we can add `UT_EXCLUDE` in the alias: `UT_EXCLUDE="gitlab.jiagouyun.com/cloudcare-tools/datakit/internal/plugins/inputs/snmp"`

-- We can post the testing result to Guance Cloud, add a dataway and the token: `DATAWAY_URL="https://openway.guance.com/v1/write/logging?token=<YOUR-TOKEN>"`
+- We can post the testing result to Guance Cloud, add a Dataway and the token: `DATAWAY_URL="https://openway.guance.com/v1/write/logging?token=<YOUR-TOKEN>"`

 The complete example: